Businesses suffocating from internal systems they've grown out of should have a close look at what it's costing them to delay improving things.

 The thing is, it’s not just about pain.
 It’s also about money.
 And it’s about opportunity.
 You have to ask yourself, what are you leaving on the table by not taking action?
 What is it costing you to hesitate?
 If you were to take the plunge and upgrade your software and underlying processes to something that was built to match the complexity of your business, what would that cost you, and when would you see a return on that investment?

 To help you get an answer to that, we’ll need to first quantify your situation by using a few key metrics.
-To give you a visual on how you can begin that, have a look at the image to the right (click on it to expand it to full size).
 Most engineering and construction organizations struggle with a massive proliferation of spreadsheets to manage projects: spreadsheets that they manually stitch together and share using emails and re-keying of data.
 I’ve heard people refer to this as the Microsoft Office solution to construction project management, project cost controls and procurement management software.
-I’ve also been in rooms full of people who are close to losing their minds with frustration at their homegrown solution that looks a lot like this:
+I’ve also been in rooms full of people who are close to losing their minds with frustration at their homegrown solution that looks a lot like this.

 But that’s just the pain part.
 It’s hard to quantify pain.
 As frustrating as it is, the people suffering the most pain are not always the ones signing the checks.
 To get the ear of those folks, the conversation needs to go well beyond pain to expose the problem in terms of: money, lost opportunity, reputation and efficiency.
 So, let’s talk about that.